AMAYDA Resilience Program

 As students develop their own self-worth, they will naturally improve their resilience and relationships with others, including fellow students, teachers, school admin staff, their siblings, parents, friends, relatives and the general community.
 Once they realise they are valuable and unique, they will also see the value and uniqueness in others.
 The more they respect themselves, the more they will respect others.

 Developing the most important relationship in the world

 Our resident psychologist provides insightful information to help students develop the most important relationship in the world – the relationship with themselves, as it is the one relationship they cannot avoid.
 It is also the only relationship they can be assured of having for their entire life and the foundation for all other relationships.
 A concerning statistic is that globally (and in Australia) suicide is approximately double the rate of murder, meaning there is about twice the chance of being murdered by yourself as opposed to someone else.
 The ARP works on the concept that every single person is valuable and unique and that no one is better or worse than anyone else – just different, with different talents and different dreams.
 Rather than compare themselves with others, they learn to focus on what is important to them.

 How long is the program?

-The ARP is a ten-hour program, usually completed at one hour per week during school hours over a single school term.
+The ARP is conducted over ten half-hour lessons at primary school and ten one-hour lessons at secondary school, usually completed at one lesson per week during school hours over a single school term.
 It covers mental health improvement strategies, as well as practical and effective solutions to a very wide range of bullying situations, including verbal bullying, cyberbullying and physical bullying – and it does not stop at the end of the program, as the exclusive Mentor App takes over, providing ongoing support for students until they finish Grade 12.